dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 This specification introduces a new such member "max_age".

-`max_age` OPTIONAL Only applicable to claims that contain dates or timestamps.
+`max_age`: OPTIONAL Only applicable to claims that contain dates or timestamps.
 Defines the maximum time (in seconds) to be allowed to elapse since the value of the date/timestamp up to the point in time of the request.
 The IDP should make the calculation of elapsed time starting from the last valid second of the date value.
 The following is an example of a request for claims where the verification process of the data is not allowed to be older than 63113852 seconds.

 The following is an example: